 In our first main result, we show that both subjective and objective contracts are equally effective at increasing test scores.
 Both contracts increase test scores by 0.09 sd, which is very similar to average effects from meta-analyzes of performance pay for teachers (Pham et al., 2020).
 These results are consistent across subject and grade and are not driven by rote-memorization type questions.
-However, we find, in contrast to the test score results, objective and subjective incentives have different effects.
+However, we find, in contrast to the test score results, objective and subjective incentives have different effects on socio-emotional skills.
 Objective incentives negatively affect student socio-emotional development, including a significant decrease in love of learning and an increased likelihood students say they want to change schools.
 Subjective incentives result in a small positive effect on overall socio-emotional skills.
 These combined effects suggest that teachers under objective contracts focused exclusively on improving student academic improvement, at the cost of more well-rounded development for students.
 Whereas, teachers under the subjective contract were able to prioritize both areas.

 To understand teachers' behavioral responses to these incentive contracts, we compile rich data on teacher behavior inside and outside the classroom.
 We record 6,800 hours of classroom footage and review it using a standard classroom observation rubric (Pianta et al., 2012).
 The rubric captures teacher behavior along dozens of dimensions, from the use of punitive discipline to the proportion of student versus teacher talk time.
 The rubric also measures the amount of time spent on test-taking or test-preparation activities.
-To measure effort outside the classroom, we have teachers complete a time use questionnaire.
-Combined these two data sources allow us to understand teacher behavior change under subjective versus objective incentives.
+To measure effort outside the classroom, we acquire administrative data on daily clock in and out time and have teachers complete a time use questionnaire.
+Combined these data sources allow us to understand teacher behavior change under subjective versus objective incentives.

 In our second main result, we find both subjective and objective incentives lead to changes in classroom practices.
 As one might expect, subjective incentives spur actions that managers value, and objective incentives spur actions that most quickly and easily translate into test score gains.
-Subjective incentives lead to increased targeting of individual student needs within the classroom and the use of technology in the classroom.
-Both teaching practices are one's principals identified as markers of high-quality teaching.
-Objective incentive schools see a five-fold increase in class time on test preparation activities.
-These teachers also exhibit more negative discipline techniques, such as yelling at students.
+Subjective incentives lead to increased targeting of individual student needs within the classroom and the use of technology - both teaching practices are one's principals identified as markers of high-quality teaching.
+Objective incentive schools see a five-fold increase in class time on test preparation activities, more lecturing compared to student-centered teaching and a more negative classroom climate (with increases in teacher yelling and use of punitive discipline).

-Our reduced form effects suggested that subjective performance incentives increase teacher effort without producing distortionary effects.
+Together these results on student outcomes and teacher behavior suggest that subjective performance incentives increased teacher effort without producing distortionary effects.
 How are managers able to accomplish this?
-We find on average managers place significant value on teachers value-added and pedagogy.
-We also do not find any evidence of favoritism or gender bias.
-However, there is heterogeneity in managers' application of the contract.
-We cannot reject there is no effect of subjective performance pay for the worst quintile of managers.
+We find, on average, managers tend to value the actions which contribute to both test-score and non-test score outcomes for students.
+We also do not find evidence that teachers believe subjective incentives are more susceptible to favoritism or gender bias.
+However, there is heterogeneity in how effectively managers' implement the contract.
+For the worst 20% of managers, we cannot reject that subjective incentives have no effect on student outcomes relative to the control.